mverboom/build/BUILD.md

 ## PACKAGE

-[PKG] (optional for package building)
+For createing a pacakge the following sections are used:

+`[PKG]` (mandatory)

-This section contains some meta information on the type of package that needs to be build from the result of the BUILD section of the recipe.
+This section contains some meta information on the type of package that needs to be build from the result of the `[BUILD]` section of the recipe.
 The following options can be specified:

-type=<pacakge type>
+`type=<pacakge type>` (mandatory)

 This specifies the type of package that should be build.
-Currently supported
+Currently supported types are:
-is:
-  deb
+* deb (Debian package)

-torepo=<y|n>
+The type of package specified here implies the relevant section for this package type needs to exist.

+`pkgready=<y|n>` (optional)

+If the build section already created a package, don't process any type specific package section.

+`configfiles=<configfile>..` (optional)

+Specifies path to any configuration files that are in the build.
+The paths need to be relative to the `B_INSTALLDIR` used during build.
+Only files that do not reside in a path where the sub part is `*/etc/*` need to be specified here.

+`[DEB]` (mandatory for debian packages)

+This section contains information relevant to the creation of a Debian package.
+All contents in this section is used to put into the `control` file inside the package.

+If the recipe directory contains a files directory for the recipe, all files that are available in the `B_DEBIAN` folder will automatically be included in the package.
+One specifiec directory `B_DEBIAN/DEBIAN` can contain files used to create the package, like for example post installation commands.
+For more information on this, check the Debian packaging documentation.
+Any `control` file in the `B_DEBIAN/DEBIAN` directory will be overwritten by the inforation in this section.

+A number of substitutions will be made if specific keywords are used in this section.
+The available keywords are:

+* VERSION

+This will be replaced by the actual version of the package being created.

+* ARCH

-When set to y the package will be pushed to a repository after the package is created.
+This will be replaced by the actual architecture for which the package is being created.

-configfiles
-Specify configfiles

 ## TO REPOSITORY